Azurioh/BaselHack-2024-GuideMe/code/yolov5/datasets/README.roboflow.txt

-gym equipment object detection - v1 2023-05-25 10:08am
+All Gym Equipment - v1 2024-04-10 6:36pm
 ==============================

-This dataset was exported via roboflow.com on May 25, 2023 at 3:14 AM GMT
+This dataset was exported via roboflow.com on April 11, 2024 at 1:38 AM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects